ramsurya2910/openapphack-vm/README.md

 When everything works for you.. submit a pull request to openapphack-vm repo using the pullrequest template and details of your openapphack-vm fork.

 After your openapphack-vm is validated please find your fork added to submitted openapphack projects.

+if you are facing any challenge with getting started with the openhack-vm please refer to the [issues](https://github.com/WiproOpenSourcePractice/openapphack-vm/issues)